Jigyasa3/The-functional-evolution-of-termite-gut-microbiota/hpc_functionalannotation.md

 ```

-### a)To extract individual KEGG ID per proteinID- Based on threshold and E.value.
-Perform threshold based filtering (A) and if the KEGGids we are examining are present (after threshold filtering) then extract them in the output file.
+### a)To extract individual KEGG ID per proteinID- Based on presence of gene of interest and E.value.
+If the KEGGids we are examining are present then extract them in the output file.
 Otherwise take the KEGGid with the lowest evalue (B).
 ```
 ## save as "kofam_extract_threshold.R"
 #USAGE- Rscript [kofam] [output_file]